ibm-cloud-docs/databases-for-enterprisedb/getting-started.md

 ![Completed Connection information](images/getting-started-connection-info.png)

 Then, configure the _SSL_ settings.
-- Copy the certificate information from the _Connections_ pane.
+- Copy the certificate information from the _Endpoints_ pane.
 - Save the certificate to a file.
 (You can use the name that is provided in the download, or your own file name.)
 - Set the _SSL mode_ field to _Verify-Full_.
 - In the _Root certificate_ field, select the file where you saved your deployment's certificate.